iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.10.01.010_02/report.md

 > An absolute Godsend.
 I live alone, no longer drive, and my trusted PCP's office is located out of town.
 Having the opportunity to have the medication delivered is a huge help also.<br> :date: __2021-05-29 19:58:45__

 > Amazing people care is wonderful.<br> :date: __2021-05-17 22:20:33__

-> My provider was extremely helpful, professional, succinct, and to the point, while making sure to asses all of my needs, and concerns, down to the level of detail that I need, for a calmer state of mind.
-I will absolutely be using this l again in the future.
-This is everything I've ever wanted in an urgent care experience.
-10/10, and will be reccomending.<br> :date: __2021-05-16 08:02:21__